TulipSMP/tulipsmp.github.io/docs/wiki.md

 ## Creating Pages

 To create a page, type the name of the page in the search bar and hit enter, then (ensuring you're signed in) click the red link at the top of the search results.

+From there, you will be redirected to the editor where you can create  the page, following the guidelines for [Page Formatting](#page-formatting).

+## Incidents

+If something against the rules happens on the wiki, please alert the moderators and we will deal with it.
+(The moderators do have a log of wiki changes)